-- There is an issue with a pupil or parent/carer that puts the safety of our staff at risk - We need to liaise with other agencies we will seek consent as necessary before doing this - Our suppliers or contractors need data to enable us to provide services to our staff and pupils for example, IT companies.
+- There is an issue with a pupil or parent/carer that puts the safety of our staff at risk - We need to liaise with other agencies we will seek consent as necessary before doing this - Support to be provided via specific agencies or other educational institutes whereby personal data is required in order to provide such support.
+Data would be limited to specific needs / request.
+This may also be protected by a non-disclosure agreement as appropriate - Our suppliers or contractors need data to enable us to provide services to our staff and pupils for example, IT companies.
 When doing this, we will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law - Establish a contract with the supplier or contractor to ensure the fair and lawful processing of any personal data we share - Only share data that the supplier or contractor needs to carry out their service